golioth/docs/docs/guides/lightdb-stream/3-querying-data.md

 title: Querying Data
 ---

-To allow users to query data on a flexible way, we need to define some structures that can be used for building a query so we can shape the data and filter accordingly to that.
+To allow users to query data in a flexible way, we need to define some structures that can be used for building a query so we can shape the data and filter accordingly to that.
 For doing so, we defined 2 basic primitives: Fields and Filters.
-Here are the attributes that can be define on each one of those primitives:
+Here are the attributes that can be defined on each one of those primitives:

-- Field - Users can define multiple fields that they want to be returned on their query. `time` and `deviceId` are special fields that represents the data point time and device that sent the data.
+- Field - Users can define multiple fields that they want to be returned in their query. `time` and `deviceId` are special fields that represents the data point time and device that sent the data.
 All other fields represents a path inside the data blob that is stored.
   - `path` : Path inside the json blob, separated by `.`.
   - `alias`: Rename variable.
 By default it just uses the path name.
   - `agg` : Aggregation to be applied on the field.
 Can be `avg`, `count`, `max`, `min` and `sum`.